The libPSML library itself.

 assuming that the PKG_CONFIG_PATH is appropriate for the discovery of xmlf90.

-.
+Go into the subdirectory examples.
 In it you can find, among others:

 normalize: A program to parse a PSML file and dump the resulting ps